-In this guide to cooking fresh beets, you will learn how to cook beets for salads, side dishes, and appetizers as well as find some tips and tricks on how to buy, store, peel, and serve them.
+This ultimate guide shows you how to cook beets for salads, side dishes, and appetizers as well as offers useful tips and tricks on how to buy, store, peel, and serve them.

 Beets are a very nutritious vegetable.
 They are a good source of vitamin C, iron, and magnesium, and a very good source of dietary fiber, folate, potassium, and manganese.
 Beets have a low glycemic load of 3.
 In addition, beets are delicious, very inexpensive, and easy to store.

 Unfortunately, beets aren’t very popular.
 Many people say that they don’t like beets.
 But I am convinced that if you know how to cook beets properly, you will appreciate them more and include them in your menu as often as possible.

 Red beets taste great in soups and raw salads.
 But the most convenient and versatile way of preparing beets is cooking them whole.

 You can buy red beets with greens still attached or just beetroots without the greens.
 Beet greens are not only edible, they are also delicious and packed with nutrients.
 When buying beets with greens, make sure the leaves are nice and fresh so that you can use them too.
 If you want to learn how to cook beet greens, check out this easy sauteed beet greens recipe.

 Beets without greens are totally fine too.
 Beetroots stay fresh for a long time, so don’t hesitate to buy them even if they don’t have any greens.
 Just make sure that the beets you choose are firm and free of blemishes and soft spots.
 I often prefer to buy beetroots instead of bunches of fresh beets with greens because I can buy as many beets as I need, pick the size I want, and don’t have to deal with the greens.
 Beets without greens are also cheaper.